szstonelee/redisoo/use.md

 ### redisoo_connection

-The config parameter define how to connect the database.
+**redisoo_connection** is the connection string for the way to connect to the database.

-E.g. MySQL is installed in the IP 192.168.64.5
+E.g. MySQL is installed in IP 192.168.64.5 with default listening port 3306

 * Ip:  192.168.64.5
 * Port: 3306